Best Movers from Idaho to California (2025 Cost Data)

 Crime index | 28.43 | 11.68 |

-- In the most recent presidential election, California leaned Democratic, while Idaho went with Republican.
+- In the most recent presidential election, California voted Democratic, while Idaho went Republican.

-- In California, you’ll get about 22 inches of rain each year, almost the same as the 18 inches you’ve been used to in Idaho.
-Although the total rainfall won’t change much with your move, keep in mind that when and how that rain fall might affect your daily routine.
+- In California, you’ll get about 22 inches of rain each year, while Idaho sees around 18 inches annually.
+So, your total yearly rainfall won’t change much with the move.
+However, keep in mind that when and how that rain falls throughout the seasons can still affect your daily routine.

 - California has a higher crime rate than Idaho, with a crime index of 28.43 compared to 11.68.
-While a statewide crime rate isn’t a dealbreaker, it's smart to research neighborhoods, stay update
+While a higher statewide crime rate isn’t necessarily a reason to rule out your move, it’s smart to research specific neighborhoods, stay aware of local safety, and think about how it might affect your daily life.

 Comparing the pros of Idaho vs. California